 For face to face in person therapies, information is collected in hard copy paper format.
 Nothing is collected or stored electronically.
 Therapy Agreements are stored safely and securely in a combination lock safe in my home.

-For telephone Counselling and Life Coaching Therapies, email is used to transmit Therapy Agreements, and to receive copies Signed from clients.
+For telephone and online Counselling and Life Coaching Therapies, email is used to transmit Therapy Agreements, and to receive copies Signed from clients.
 Once received the documents are printed and filed in the same safe and secure way in a combination lock safe in my home.
 Emails are not stored on the computer, instead, once printed, they are deleted.